Diagrams

 Basic Usage

-To add a mermaid diagram, use a fenced code block with {mermaid} as the language identifier:
+To add a Mermaid diagram, use a fenced code block with {mermaid} as the language identifier:

 ```{mermaid}